denvned/isomorphic-relay/README.md

   }, next);
 });
 ```
-On initial page load **in the browser**, store the preloaded data in the Relay store using `storePreloadedData`, render React using `IsomorphicRootContainer` as a Relay root container:
+On initial page load **in the browser**, store the preloaded data in the Relay store using `storePreloadedData`, render React using `IsomorphicRootContainer` in place of `Relay.RootContainer`:
 ```javascript
 import {
   IsomorphicRootContainer,